 You can also see detailed review for one of the most popular traction devices – The True Back Traction Device.

 2. Far Infrared Heating Pad – Forget about the ordinary heating pad (that is if you haven’t been burned by one already…), this is way better.
-It uses infrared light (not the UV rays that damage your skin) to deep penetrate in your lower back and relieve your pain effectively for about 6 hours.
+A far infrared heating pad uses infrared light (not the UV rays that damage your skin) to deep penetrate in your lower back and relieve your pain effectively for up to 6 hours – Without meds.

 Step # 2 – Fixing the Root Cause

-Now that the pain is temporarily relieved, you can focus on real healing.
+Now that the pain is temporarily relieved, you can focus on treating the root cause.
 The only way to do that is by rebuilding the support structure of your back.

 A healthy back comes from within.
 You can’t fix it with a pill.
 You can’t get it from a gadget.
 And the surgeon can’t install it on the operating table (too many back surgeries fail or produce no results at best).

-You have to physically rebuild the support system and in simpler terms – Restore the muscle balances in your lower back.
+You should consider physically rebuilding your “back support system”.
+In simpler terms – Restore the muscle balances in your lower back.

 You can learn more about muscle imbalances, how they caused your pain and how to fix them in HERE.